Spotted: Harry Styles chillin’ in Manila

-BRITISH pop star Harry Styles felt the famed Manila heat on Monday night and grabbed himself a couple of scoops of ice cream at a gelateria in Bonifacio Global City to the delight of mallers and fans.
+British pop star Harry Styles felt the famed Manila heat Monday night and grabbed himself a couple of scoops of ice cream at a gelateria in Bonifacio Global City to the delight of mallers and fans.

-A few hours after his landing, Styles was spotted cooling down at Gelatissimo in Serendra.
+A few hours after his landing, he spotted cooling down at Gelatissimo in Serendra.

 The 24-year-old reportedly arrived at the store at 9 p.m. and took some time in choosing a scoop of Burnt Caramel and Chocolate Honeycomb each before paying for the ice cream himself.